-- (a) the day before the relevant QSEC auction invitation letter is issued; or - (b) in respect of a PARCA, the date a Funded Incremental Obligated Capacity (FIOC) Re-opener and associated outputs are required to be included in the Licence in accordance with the Special Condition 3.13 and the FIOC Guidance and Submissions Requirement Document; or - (c) in respect of a PARCA, where (b) does not apply, the day before any Reserved Entry Capacity is due to be allocated.
-This process may take several months so it is important that potential customers contact National Gas Transmission as early as possible.
+- (b) in respect of a PARCA, the date a Funded Incremental Obligated Capacity (FIOC) Re-opener and associated outputs are required to be included in the Licence in accordance with the Special Condition 3.13 and the FIOC Guidance and Submissions Requirement Document; or - (c) in respect of a PARCA, where (b) does not apply, the day before any Reserved Entry Capacity is due to be allocated.
+This process may take several months so it is important that potential customers contact National Grid as early as possible.